alnitak/shader_buffers/README.md

 uniform vec4 iMouse;
 ```

-For simplicity there is `assets/shader/common/common_header.frag` to include at the very beginning of the shader:
+For simplicity, there is `assets/shader/common/common_header.frag` to include at the very beginning of the shader:
 `#include <common/common_header.frag>`

 it provides also:
 `out vec4 fragColor;`

-If are experimenting with ShaderToy shaders, start your code copied from it and in the bottom of the file include `main_shadertoy.frag`:
+If are experimenting with ShaderToy shaders, start your code copied from it and at the bottom of the file include `main_shadertoy.frag`:
 `#include <common/main_shadertoy.frag>`